L-x-C/isomorphic-react-with-mobx/README.md

 ## F.A.Q
 ## How to fetch data on the server side?

-Adding a `onEnter` function to a component, if you want to fetch another data after fetch the first, you should use `Promise` See the example in `TestPage.js`
+Adding a `onEnter` function to a component

 ```
 @action